Journalist stabbed at Nations Cup to carry on

 Mehdi Dahak, who owns an Algerian football website, says one colleague needed hospital treatment after suffering two "deep wounds" while he himself was cut in the face.

-The incident on Sunday, in which money, three phones and a passport were stolen, took place just seconds after leaving their hotel in the Bonapriso area of Cameroon's largest city.
+The incident on Sunday, in which money, three phones and a passport were stolen, took place just seconds after the three men left their hotel in the Bonapriso area of Cameroon's largest city.

 Police have opened an investigation, while the Algerian ambassador in Cameroon has called a press conference for Monday evening.